Reaching Across Illinois Library System (RAILS)

 F. A member library may request a deferred payment plan if it is unable to meet its current financial obligations to RAILS.
 A deferred payment plan request must be submitted in writing for approval.
 Any deferred payment plan entered into will be for the purpose of assuring that the best interests of RAILS are served.
 RAILS does not have any obligation to accept deferred payments or partial payments on account.
 Failure of the member library to comply with an approved payment schedule will give RAILS the right to immediately continue the collection process without further notice to the member library.

-A. Donations of money, real property, library books or other materials, equipment, or services to RAILS may be accepted when such a gift or its acceptance:
+A. Donations of money, securities, real property, library books or other materials, equipment, or services to RAILS may be accepted when such a gift or its acceptance:

 - Contributes to the achievement of the RAILS' Long Range Plan.